Forgive us our Sins – The Feast of Divine Mercy

 This is an amazing promise!
 In the normal way, while confession forgives the guilt of our sins, we still have to do penance and make reparation for them even though we have received absolution.
 But today, the Feast of Mercy, if you make a good confession and receive Holy Communion, all guilt and temporal punishment is removed.
 Confession and Holy Communion on this Feast is all that is required to obtain complete forgiveness of sins and all punishment.
 This is the equivalent of a second Baptism!
 Because of the greatness of this promise, there will be extra opportunities for Confession this weekend.

-So thanks be to God for His mercy.
+So thanks be to God for His mercy and for instituting this great Sacrament.
 We should never think that mercy means judgement, sin and Hell don’t exist.
 There is mercy because they exist!
-But there is just one requirement to obtain it, and that is we reach out and grab hold of it.
+But there is just one requirement to obtain it, and that is repentance.
 In the book of the Apocalypse Our Lord says, “Behold, I stand at the door and knock.
-If anyone hears My voice and opens the door, I will come in to him and eat with him, and he with Me” (Apoc 3:20).
+If anyone hears My voice and opens the door, I will come in to him and eat with him, and he with Me” (Apocalypse 3:20).
 In other words, the door to our hearts and repentance must be opened from the inside.
 “Doubting Thomas” does this in today’s Gospel.
 Our Lord rebukes his lack of faith but then rewards him for his penitence.
 Thomas then falls to his knees, amazed at Our Lord’s mercy and proclaims, “My Lord and my God.”
 Our Lord never stopped calling Thomas.
 He kept on knocking at the door of his heart.
 Is Our Lord knocking today at the door of your heart, and are you going to open it to His mercy?

 Fr Paul Gillham, IC